-The landscape for credit card approvals, and more importantly, getting cards’ bonuses has changed during the five years I’ve been in the game.
+The landscape for credit card approvals, and more importantly, getting cards’ bonuses has changed during years I’ve been in the game.
 I combined the new rules to write “Best Order for Card Applications to Maximize Bonuses Over Your Lifetime” two months ago, and everything in it is still true.

 But I want to write a follow up post about a further change to the recommended best practices for applying for credit cards.

 The Change: Instead of applying for cards from different banks on the same day, wait a day or two between applications to let credit inquiries from the last bank combine.

 - If you apply for multiple cards from one bank on the same day, that bank often combines those applications into one credit inquiry.
 But it takes a day or two for the multiple credit pulls for the multiple cards to be combined into one inquiry.

 - The fewer inquiries you have on your credit report, the better your chances are for approval with the next bank.

 - The reasoning to make all your applications on the same day–that maybe each bank wouldn’t see the other bank’s applications yet–is dead because pulls show up instantly on your credit report.